Vermicompost

 Vermicompost (vermi-compost) is the product of the decomposition process using various species of worms, usually red wigglers, white worms, and other earthworms, to create a mixture of decomposing vegetable or food waste, bedding materials, and vermicast.
 This process is called vermicomposting, with the rearing of worms for this purpose is called vermiculture.

 Vermicast (also called worm castings, worm humus, worm poop, worm manure, or worm faeces) is the end-product of the breakdown of organic matter by earthworms.
 These excreta have been shown to contain reduced levels of contaminants and a higher saturation of nutrients than the organic materials before vermicomposting.

-Vermicompost contains water-soluble nutrients and is an excellent, nutrient-rich organic fertilizer and soil conditioner.
+Vermicompost contains water-soluble nutrients which may be extracted as vermiwash and is an excellent, nutrient-rich organic fertilizer and soil conditioner.
 It is used in gardening and sustainable, organic farming.

 Vermicomposting can also be applied for treatment of sewage.
 A variation of the process is vermifiltration (or vermidigestion) which is used to remove organic matter, pathogens, and oxygen demand from wastewater or directly from blackwater of flush toilets.

 Overview

 Vermicomposting has gained popularity in both industrial and domestic settings because, as compared with conventional composting, it provides a way to treat organic wastes more quickly.
-In manure composting, it also generates products that have lower salinity levels.
+In manure composing, the use of vermicomposting generates products that have lower salinity levels, as well as a more neutral pH.

 The earthworm species (or composting worms) most often used are red wigglers (Eisenia fetida or Eisenia andrei), though European nightcrawlers (Eisenia hortensis, synonym Dendrobaena veneta) and red earthworm (Lumbricus rubellus) could also be used.
 Red wigglers are recommended by most vermicomposting experts, as they have some of the best appetites and breed very quickly.
 Users refer to European nightcrawlers by a variety of other names, including dendrobaenas, dendras, Dutch nightcrawlers, and Belgian nightcrawlers.

 Containing water-soluble nutrients, vermicompost is a nutrient-rich organic fertilizer and soil conditioner in a form that is relatively easy for plants to absorb.
 Worm castings are sometimes used as an organic fertilizer.
 Because the earthworms grind and uniformly mix minerals in simple forms, plants need only minimal effort to obtain them.
 The worms' digestive systems create environments that allow certain species of microbes to thrive to help create a "living" soil environment for plants.
 The fraction of soil which has gone through the digestive tract of earthworms is called the drilosphere.

 Vermicomposting is a common practice in permaculture.

+Vermiwash can also be obtained from the liquid potion of vermicompost.
+Vermiwash is found to contain enzyme cocktail of proteases, amylases, urease and phosphatase.
+Microbiological study of vermiwash reveals that it contains nitrogen-fixing bacteria like Azotobactrer sp., Agrobacterium sp. and Rhizobium sp. and some phosphate solublizing bacteria.
+Laboratory scale trial shows effectiveness of vermiwash on plant growth.